-From knights and pirates to spaceships and robots, 1990s Lego sets were in a league of their own.
-The Lego Group experimented with many new themes throughout the decade, and the variety on offer was a real treat for 90s kids.
-Get ready for a nostalgic trip back down the Lego brick road with our top twelve 90s Lego sets.
+From knights and pirates to spaceships and robots, 1990s Lego sets were in a league of their own!
+It was an era of experimentation for the Lego Group, and the bricktastic company threw all kinds of crazy stuff at the wall to see what would stick.
+Many different themes and styles were tested throughout the decade, ensuring that all of the Lego-loving 90s kids were well served no matter what they were into.
+We’ve constructed more than a few of the iconic sets from that era, so get ready for a nostalgic trip back down the Lego brick road with our top twelve 90s Lego sets.

-In 1990 Lego released their first NASA-themed set allowing kids to assemble the symbol of space exploration, the humble space shuttle.
-While there are plenty of more fantastical and complex Lego spaceships out there, there’s something undeniably appealing about building this piece of history.
+They did just that in 1990 when Lego released their first NASA-themed set, allowing kids to assemble the very symbol of space exploration – the humble space shuttle.
+While there are plenty more fantastical and complex Lego spaceships out there with similar ideas and constructions, there’s something undeniably appealing about building this piece of history.

 This kit quickly became an essential part of every Lego city.
 After all, there’s no better advertisement for how advanced your brick civilization is than a docked spacecraft!